grnn8/govindyadav/README.md

 # Project Structure
 1. There are 4 classes.
-   a)Main - Responsible for stating the game. b)Dice - Represents a dice with attributes and functionality to generate a random number between 1 and 6 c)Player -Holds attributes and methods related to players in the game d)Arena -Performs various game actions
+   a.)Main - Responsible for stating the game. b.)Dice - Represents a dice with attributes and functionality to generate a random number between 1 and 6 c.)Player -Holds attributes and methods related to players in the game d.)Arena -Performs various game actions

 2. There are 3 TestClasses covering  various unit tests for each classes.